Dr. Sanjay Gupta: There are still key questions about Trump’s injuries after attempted assassination - KESQ

 On Wednesday, in an interview with CBS News, Eric Trump said that his father had “no stitches but certainly, certainly a nice flesh wound.”

-And Trump has been moving around the Republican National Convention in Milwaukee this week, talking and smiling through speeches with a bandage on his ear.
+And Trump has been moving around the RNC in Milwaukee this week, talking and smiling through speeches with a bandage on his ear.

 What we don’t know